IshwarBIMAECOM/APS-revit-viewer/README.md

 ```
    **Environment Variables Setup:**

-   Create a `.env` file in the root directory of the project with the following variables:
+   Create a `.env` file in the backend folder of the project with the following variables:

    ```env
    # Autodesk Platform Services (APS) Credentials